 Perspective Description Hierarchy Nature is rich when used in the right way and by the right people.
 Nature perverse and tolerant, however vulnerable to some occasions . regulation of nature.
 People are born, but can be redeemed by good institutions.
-Regulation Egalitarism accountable and ephemeral.
+Regulation Egalitarism Mankind is trapped in a downwards spiral of resource depletion.
+Nature is accountable and ephemeral.
 Prevention and treat ecosystems with great care.
-Humans are born good, but are corrupted by evil institutions (markets and hierarchies), cooperation Individualism Nature is benign.
+Humans are born good, but are corrupted by evil institutions (markets and hierarchies), cooperation Individualism Nature is a skill controlled cornucopia; resources are intangible and ever expanding.
+Nature is benign.
 Laissez faire, trial and error and experimentation.
-Humans are self seeking, competition Fatalism Sometimes there is an abundance of resources, and sometimes not.
+Humans ar self seeking, competition Fatalism Sometimes there is an abundance of resources, and sometimes not.
 Nature is ephemeral.
 Coping with erratic events.
 Human nature is unpredictable and differs from person to person., distrust Autonomy Nature is freely available, however it is not the aim to manage or exploit resource or to accommodate one selves to its limits.
 Live in joyous participation in nature's fruitfulness.
 Nature is resilient and its nature changes.
 The perception of human nature changes: sometimes they believe in the goodness of humans, sometimes they think people are ignorant,